-To facilitate the Centre’s mandate, R&A will follow a multinational, multidisciplinary and academic-based methodology, engage with government and non-government experts from a wide range of professional sectors and disciplines, and involve, or co-create with, the Centre’s communities of interest.
+To facilitate the Centre’s mandate, R&A will follow a multinational, multidisciplinary and academic-based methodology, engage with government and non-government experts from a wide range of professional sectors and disciplines, and get involved or co-create with the Centre’s communities of interest.

 R&A provides targeted analysis as required to scope prioritized problems.
 It also provides independent analysis on emerging issues that are identified through research and evaluation.

 Expert participation is driven by a specific challenge, problem, request or question.
-These may be suggested by the expert-pool participants themselves, or another stakeholder.
+These may be suggested by Hybrid CoE, or another stakeholder.

 - To support Hybrid CoE’s role as a discussion leader on hybrid threats by optimizing outside subject-matter expertise and research capabilities.